Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 VRSLNCTLRDSQQKSLVMSGPYELKALHLQGQDMEQQVVFSMSFVQGEESNDKIPVALGL KEKNLYLSCVLKDDKPTLQLESVDPKNYPKKKMEKRFVFNKIEINNKLEFESAQFPNWYI STSQAENMPVFLGGTKGGQDITDFTMQFVSS

-Define the jobname, e.g. Ab_Ag
+Define the jobname, e.g. Ab-Ag

 In the top section of the Colab, click: Runtime > Run All

-(It may give a warning that this is not authored by Google, because it is pulling code from GitHub).
 This will automatically install, configure and run AlphaFold for you - leave this window open.
 After the prediction complete you will be asked to download a zip-archive with the results (if you configured it to use Google Drive, a result archive will be automatically saved to your Google Drive).

 Time to grap a cup of tea or a coffee!